DistributedCollective/bootstrap-continuous-tokens/README.md

-# Zero Continuos Token deployment repository
+# Boostrap continuous token deployment repository

 This project is based on [Aragon One Court presale project](https://github.com/aragonone/court-presale) and provides a similar fashion presale and bonding curve based AMM to link two tokens.

-## Importante changes and future work
+## Important changes and future work

 - This contracts were decoupled from Aragon's ENS integration.
 This means, some contracts are manually deployed and initialized (requiring the system contracts to extend from `UnsafeAragonApp` instead).
 - Provide a sample `IContinuousToken` implementation for those who are not willing to provide their own.